tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/使用限制_intl_en.md

 3. Do not modify or stop source-replica relationship to avoid any hot backup failures.

 ### Limits on table name
-Only English table names are upported currently when creating tables.
+Only English table names are supported currently when creating tables.

 ## Database Account Permission
 TencentDB for MySQL no longer provides the super user permission.
 To modify parameters that require this permission, you can use the parameter configuration feature in the [console](https://console.cloud.tencent.com/cdb) or [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.